As Shanghai's Magic Kingdom turns one, Disney pushes further into China

-SHANGHAI Walt Disney celebrates the first anniversary of its $5.5 billion theme park in Shanghai on Friday, a key plank of the entertainment giant's push into the world's second-largest economy through everything from English schools to films.
+SHANGHAI, June 16 Walt Disney celebrates the one-year anniversary of its $5.5 billion theme park in Shanghai on Friday, a key plank of the entertainment giant's push into the world's second-largest economy through everything from English schools to films.

-China matters for Mickey Mouse's owner: its box office takings there have tripled over the last two years and Shanghai Disneyland has seen more than 10 million guests in its first year, setting it on track for faster profits than Disney reaped from parks in Paris and Hong Kong, both loss-making for most of the years they have been open.
+China matters for Mickey Mouse's owner: its box office takings there have tripled over the last two years and Shanghai Disneyland has seen over 10 million guests in its first year, setting it on track for faster profits than Disney reaped from parks like Paris or Hong Kong, both loss-making for most of the years they have been open.

-The company was "extraordinarily encouraged" by the number of guests who visited Shanghai Disneyland and the satisfaction scores it received, Bob Chapek, head of parks and resorts, told reporters.

-"I think those are the sort of right precursors, if you will, for future development," he said when asked about expansion plans.

-Disney released 10 films in China last year, including "Zootopia" and "Star Wars: The Force Awakens" with ticket sales of about $1 billion, according to box office tracker EntGroup.
+Disney released 10 films in China last year, including "Zootopia" and "Star Wars: The Force Awakens" with ticket sales around $1 billion, according to box office tracker EntGroup.
 That was up from four films and $313 million in 2014.

-Last month, it rolled out the red carpet in Shanghai for a rare world premiere of the latest film in its "Pirates of the Caribbean" franchise.
+This May, it rolled out the red carpet in Shanghai for a rare world premiere of the latest film in its popular "Pirates of the Caribbean" franchise.
 Stars Johnny Depp, Orlando Bloom and Javier Bardem made an appearance.

 It has also been tying up with partners like state-backed producer Shanghai Film Group, its digital subsidiary BesTV for online content, and Shanghai Shendi, its partner for Shanghai.

-Now, for the first anniversary of the Shanghai park, it will celebrate Disney-style, with lights, fireworks and visits by executives including Chapek and Chief Executive Bob Iger.
+Now, for the first anniversary of the Shanghai park it will celebrate Disney-style, with lights, fireworks and top executives including Chief Executive Bob Iger and chairman of Disney's parks and resorts, Bob Chapek.
+They are likely to face questions on whether the group is planning a second park in China.

-Chapek said their hotels at Shanghai Disneyland had hosted almost 750,000 people and had maintained occupancy levels significantly higher than the overall market.

-Guests were also spending more time at the park than anticipated, averaging about nine hours, he said.

-But along with the hotel rooms and rides, Disney is pursuing a steadier path to build brand and profit in downtown classrooms in six Chinese cities, where children study English with the help of Winnie the Pooh and Captain America.
+But along with the rides, Disney is pursuing a steadier path to build brand and profit in downtown classrooms in six major Chinese cities, where children study English with the help of Winnie the Pooh and Captain America.

 "With the theme park, films, co-productions, Disney English and retail, they're creating an ecosystem to bring consumers in and foster a broader buzz and awareness," said Ben Cavender, Shanghai-based principal at China Market Research Group.